 In a world of social media, email and online events, there’s something very special about in-person author events, and I want to give you some book promotion ideas for making these hard to come by marketing opportunities a reality!

-Book events can be a great way to generate local media as well.
-This is often the number one reason I’ll suggest this to authors.
-With local media on the rise, book events can be a great way to pull in more attention and generate lots of good, local buzz.
+Author and book events can be a great way to generate local media as well.
+In fact, this is often the number one reason I’ll suggest this to authors.
+With local media on the rise, book events can be a great way to pull in more attention and generate lots of quality exposure.

-They’re also a fantastic way to find new readers and as you’re looking to build your reader base, local is often a great place to start.
-You should feel comfortable, and shine.
+They’re also a fantastic way to find new readers as you’re looking to build your fan base.

 First, let’s take a look at different types of venues for book events:

 There’s often a big difference between chain stores and independent bookstores.
 Most chain stores schedules are far more competitive as they tend to be more popular among trade publishers.
 That’s why it’s important to plan ahead, you don’t want your book to age too much before you get a chance to do its big, local debut.

 These are always great venues and sometimes easier to get into than bookstores.
 Participate in various events that your library may hold.
 Ask if there is a local author program.
 There are also showcase events that usually happen annually.
 Contact your local library.
 Reach out on the state level, or at your capitol, where many additional events can take place.

 In a separate blog post I’ve talked about non-bookstore markets like coffee shops, Costco, gift shops, restaurants, and other creative book promotion ideas and venues.
 I cover how to prep for pitching these venues and how to make them successful.

 For now, just compile a list of places that are popular with your target buyer market.
 Once you finally compiled your list of places to hold a book event, be sure to do these simple things.